7.5 million Baby Shark bath toys are recalled after they cut or stabbed children

 WASHINGTON -- About 7.5 million singing and swimming "Baby Shark" bath toys are being recalled after multiple lacerations and puncture wounds were reported in children playing with them.

-Zuru, an El Segundo, California-based toymaker, said it's recalling both full-size and mini versions of its robotic baby shark toys that have hard plastic top fins, which pose the injury risks.
+Zuru, an El Segundo-based toymaker, said it's recalling both full-size and mini versions of its robotic baby shark toys that have hard plastic top fins, which pose the injury risks.

 Twelve injuries have already been reported with Zuru's full-sized Robo Alive Junior Baby Shark Sing & Swim Bath Toys - after children sat or fell on the now-recalled products.
 Nine of these cases required stitches or medical attention, according to a Thursday release from the U.S. Consumer Product Safety Commission.